Berrimah Road Duplication

 The first stage was held between 26 August 2019 and 3 October 2019.
 During this stage, feedback was invited from businesses, land owners and road users around Berrimah Road about:

 - ideas for improvements.

 The second stage of consultation will be to seek feedback on a final concept design.
-This is planned for late 2019.
+This is planned for 2020.